SMRayeed/Basic-Cypress-Web-Automation/README.md

 # Basic-Cypress-Web-Automation
-In this project, I have automated a online shopping website, where the following operations were performed --
+In this project, I have automated an online shopping website, where the following operations were performed --
 - User Account Creation
 - Login with User Account
 - Access product from Product Categories